 Senior pets seem to understand and appreciate being rescued

 Cats and dogs know when they’ve been rescued.
 They may not speak our language, however, they have very distinct ways of showing us their love and appreciation.
 It may be a look on their face or the way they cuddle up to us or just in their body language.

 Senior pets and senior citizens understand each other.
 In many cases, they are experiencing the same health issues and challenges!
 In addition, having a calm senior pet in the household can help senior citizens feel less lonely, enjoy companionship and the many benefits of having a loving pet, like reduced stress and lowered blood pressure.

 Naturally, senior pets do need more of their human’s commitment to their care.
 For pets 10 years of age or more, two wellness exams per year is advised.
 Yearly blood work is recommended as well.
 When rescuing a senior, it is important to keep these costs in mind.
 Just remember – they are worth every penny!

 Senior pets – especially those who have spent some time in a shelter or pet rescue – may feel anxious or suffer from PTSD.
-Providing them with phytocannabinoid rich (PCR) nutraceuticals like the products offered by Treatibles can help them not only adjust to their new surroundings, but help them better deal with the trauma they’ve been through.
-PCR oils can help bring calm and balance, relieve pain and promote joint and digestive health.
-Visit treatibles.com/shop.
+Providing them with Treatibles products rich in Full Spectrum Hemp Oil with naturally occurring CBD can help them feel calm, balanced and at ease.
+Treatibles can help them not only adjust to their new surroundings but help them better deal with the trauma they’ve been through.
+Our products can relieve discomfort, address anxiety, and promote joint and digestive health.
+Learn more at Treatibles.com.